Mushroom Studios: Sale to Herschorn

 As Reusch apparently did not like the idea of recording post-Beatles rock and roll, he sold the facility within five years to Jack Herschorn, who had previously co-founded Studio 3 on West 12th Avenue with Tom Northcott.
 The sale materialized in the spring of 1971.

 In a sponsorship deal, the studios were named "Can-Base Studios".
 Herschorn appointed Mike Flicker as Chief Engineer, Howard Leese as program manager and Charlie Richmond as Head Technical Advisor.

 In 1971, Herschorn brought equipment formerly in use at United Western Recorders to Vancouver and installed in Aragon, including the original Universal Audio vacuum tube mixing console custom-built by Bill Putnam.
 This recording console had been in use in United Studio A at 6050 Sunset Boulevard in Hollywood since 1957, and had recorded hundreds of hits by such artists as Bing Crosby, Nat "King" Cole, Frank Sinatra and Ray Charles.

 In 1973, the Incredible Bongo Band recorded their version of "Apache" at Can-Base Studios, in order to take advantage of Canadian content laws.

 Can-Base was later renamed to "Mushroom Studios" after the recording label that was originally housed there.
 The studio gained prominence when Heart's hit debut album Dreamboat Annie was recorded at the studio and subsequently released on their in-house label Mushroom Records.

 The studio was purchased by Charlie Richmond in 1980 and updated to accommodate over 50 musicians in semi-isolated concert format to do film scoring for dozens of feature films and movies of the week from Chuck Norris to a redo of The Dirty Dozen.
 The studio was recognized for the film score album of Top Gun.

-For the seven years between 2009–2016, John Wozniak of Marcy Playground fame owned and operated the studio.
+For the seven years between 1999–2006, John Wozniak of Marcy Playground owned and operated the studio.

 Hippowest

 In 2006, Rob Darch, owner of Hipposonic Studios, bought the building but not the equipment therein and rechristened it to Hippowest.

 For four years, the original equipment remained at Hippowest for clients' use, but at the end of 2010, the console and all electronic gear were moved cross country to a new location on Queen Street West in Toronto, Ontario, custom installed and is currently operated by a team at Mushroom under the guidance of John Wozniak.

+In 2013, the original Vancouver location was sold due to increased costs and decreased booking and was no longer used as a studio.
+Hipposonic relocated to Great Northern Way Campus.